nkymark/nkymark.github.io/_pages/tech.md

 10. You might be prompted to enter your login credentials.
 Choose “**Registered User**”, enter your login username “`admin\username`” followed by your password
 11. Done.
 You should be able to use the printer now.

+If you ever come across a printing problem with the error message “Hold On Authentication”, you can reset the password to the network printer via the following command in Terminal:

+`sudo lpadmin -p printername -o auth-info-required=username,password`